Japanese voters head to the polls Sunday with polls predicting a LDP win

-- Winner faces task of reviving the economy, making a decision on nuclear power
+Winner will be tasked with reviving the economy, making a decision over nuclear power

-The LDP is inheriting a struggling economy, regional tensions and questions over Japan's role in Asia.
+Until then, the LDP had held onto power for around five decades.
+But now the challenges are greater and they start with a struggling economy, regional tensions and questions over Japan’s role in Asia.

 “Because the Liberal Democrats have been in power traditionally for quite a long time they’re seen as more a competent governing party,” said John Lee, an adjunct associate professor at the Center for International Security Studies at Sydney University.

 “The day-to-day business of the current party is seen as pretty dismal.”

 Abe is contesting Sunday’s election against incumbent Prime Minister Yoshihiko Noda who dissolved the lower house in late November, as part of a deal to win opposition support for a financial bill.

 Noda’s DPJ is expected to receive a pounding after disappointing the electorate during its three years in power.

 Back in 2009, hopes were high that the party could reverse the rigor mortis that had taken hold of the country’s economy.
 Then in March 2011, a monstrous earthquake and tsunami swamped large regions of the country’s north, adding a hefty reconstruction bill to the government’s growing debt.